 Galicia Jewish Museum

-This splendid gallery has permanent and temporary displays of photographs designed to explore themes around Jewishness in light of the area’s deep history and the impact of the Holocaust.
-If that sounds academic, don’t worry, the photographs are well curated and speak for themselves.
+This splendid gallery has permanent and temporary displays of photographs exploring themes of Jewish life and heritage across the region, set against the deep history of Galicia and the impact of the Holocaust.
+The photographs are well curated and speak for themselves.

 Ethnographic museum in Kraków-Kazimierz © мой фотоапарат / GNU Free Documentation License

-This fascinating museum includes reconstructions of traditional Polish cottages and workshops, and other folk artifacts, such as costumes and religious icons.
-There is also an 18th-century collection of Tibetan items, a library with some 30,000 books, and manuscripts, drawings, and photographs.
+This fascinating museum includes reconstructions of traditional Polish cottages and workshops, alongside folk artefacts including costumes and religious icons.
+There is also an 18th-century collection of Tibetan items, a library with some 30,000 books, and extensive manuscript, drawing, and photographic holdings.

 MOCAK Museum of Contemporary Art in Kraków

-MOCAK is a major new centre for contemporary art and is actually a repurposed part of Schindler’s Factory.
+A major centre for contemporary art housed in a repurposed part of the former Schindler factory complex in Podgórze.
 Well designed, the main halls are suitably minimal and display the cream of today’s Polish art scene.
-It also hosts temporary international shows.
-Recommended.
+MOCAK also hosts temporary international shows.

 Kościuszko Mound – image © Rj1979 / Public Domain